Orion-AI-Lab/orion-ai-lab.github.io/content/publication/prapas-firecube-2022/index.md

 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- I. Prapas
+- Ioannis Prapas
-- S. Kondylatos
+- Spyros Kondylatos
-- I. Papoutsis
+- Ioannis Papoutsis

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list